Bayesian Dropout: Introduction

+However, the most natural interpretation of dropout is that dropout provides a form of Bayesian model averaging, in which the dropout-perturbations induces a distribution over the deterministic neural networks predictions.
+In this view, the role of an interpretation of dropout is to describe this distribution.
+One such interpretation was given in the seminal work \cite{gal2016dropout}, in which the posterior of a variant of dropout (Monte-Carlo dropout) is shown to be an approximation of a deep Gaussian process.

+This work takes a more direct approach, namely to identify the circumstances under which dropout provides the unique optimal assignment of degrees of rational belief.
+That is, instead of describing the effect of dropout on a model (for instance, as inducing a Bayesian model averaging procedure through the perturbations), we view dropout as a specific model invariance, and the resulting distribution --i.e., Bayesian model with dropout enabled-- as simply the maximum entropy distribution under this invariance.
+For this reason, we dub the method \emph{Bayesian dropout}.

-In this work we identify the probabilistic method corresponding to dropout and thereby the natural assumptions under which dropout is the unique optimal assignment of degrees of rational belief.
-To do so we exploit that Bayesian inference is a special case of a more general theory for obtaining rational beliefs, namely the extended method of maximum entropy (ME)~\citep{Caticha2010,Caticha2006} and this allows dropout to be incorporated as a principled tool in Bayesian modelling.
-We demonstrate how dropout can be implemented in Bayesian linear regression and Bayesian logistic regression and when maximizing the resulting likelihood function we recover non-Bayesian dropout approaches for logistic regression based on loss-functions~\citep{Wang2013,Maaten2013}.
+We accomplish this by using that Bayesian inference is a special case of the principle of maximum entropy (ME)~\cite{Caticha2006}, which naturally allows us to formulate dropout as a constraint on the space of models within which we are maximizing the entropy.
+As this view is model-agnostic, dropout can be applied as a principled tool in Bayesian modeling to any probabilistic model for which a dropout-perturbation can be defined.
+We illustrate the method using a Bayesian linear regression and when maximizing the resulting likelihood function we recover non-Bayesian dropout approaches for linear regression based on loss-functions~\cite{Wang2013,Maaten2013}.